Sweetened Electrolyte Drinks

 Common Mistakes

-• Using sweetened electrolyte drinks as a "small exception" — on Keto, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating sweetened electrolyte drinks as a "small exception" — on Keto, even small amounts run against the diet's core logic.

-• Assuming sweetened electrolyte drinks are restricted on all diets — their classification varies by dietary framework.
+• Assuming sweetened electrolyte drinks are excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives